paulwilcox/simethics/src/towardPrincipia.md

 - The birth of ethics is when, in addition to expanding our identity to our future self, we also expand it to have concern for the pain and pleasure of the other 'selves'.

-TODO: some thoughts below might better be subsumed into earlier points, then re-referenced.

 This happens for the following reasons:
     * One self has learned that the consideration of the pleasure of other selves causes them to in turn